5 Letter Words That Start With DE

 Noun : (slang) Details.

-Noun : (slang) dox, personal information of an individual usually published without their consent).
+Noun : (slang) Dox; a person’s personal information, usually published without their consent.

 Noun : A surname.